Local moving companies in Montana

 - State licensing: When contacting a local moving company for an estimate in California, make sure each has a “T Number” issued by the California Public Utilities Commission (CAPUC).
 Moving companies with valid T Numbers have met state requirements for insurance, safety, and financial stability and have passed criminal clearance checks conducted by the California Department of Justice.
 Before you hire a moving company, double-check that they’re properly licensed.

-- State regulator: You can check the status of a California moving license directly on the state regulator’s official website, here.
+- State regulator: You can verify your California moving license status right on the state regulator’s official website, here.

-- Change of address: Make sure to submit your USPS change of address form at least one week before your move.
-You’ll be able to set your official move date, so your mail will be forwarded to California right on time.
+- Change of address: Be sure to submit your USPS change of address form at least one week before your move.
+This way, you can select your moving date and ensure your mail is forwarded to California right on time.
 Get started here.

 FAQ